vhvplatform/go-framework/docs/diagrams/README.md

 # System Architecture Diagrams

-This directory contains PlantUML diagrams for visualizing the go-devtools system architecture and workflows.
+This directory contains PlantUML diagrams for visualizing the go-framework system architecture and workflows.

 ## 📊 Available Diagrams